ChristianKniep/QNIBIncBlog/iscworkshop.md

  <br>

-#### RDMA Namespace & CGroups for InfiniBand

 #### From System Containers to Shared Namespaces (Christian)

 At first glance Linux Containers could just be a lightweight substitute for VM.
 But if the namespaces are embraced it turns into a framework to piece together each part of the runtime environment using different containers and thus, allow different user-lands to provide different services.

-#### Shared GPUs within Containers using rCUDA

-With [rCUDA](http://www.rcuda.net/) GPU resources can be shard over the network in order to use CUDA remotely.
-This applied to Linux Containers would make the individual application extremely portable.
-A developer could run the container locally using CUDA and push the container to a cluster with some GPUs attached and run the application using rCUDA. <br>
-**This talk is not settled yet, as we are figuring out who will talk about it - if you like to participate, ping me**

 #### Conclusion, Panel Discussion	 (.*)